humio/humio2grafana/CONTRIBUTING.md

 When you have made your changes locally, or you want feedback on a work in progress, you're almost ready to make a pull request.
 Before doing so however, please go through the following checklist:

 1. Write new test cases if the old ones do not cover your new code.
-2. Run the tests locally and see that they pass
+2. Run the tests locally and check that they pass
 3. Add yourself to ``AUTHORS.md``.

 When you've been through the the checklist, push your final changes to your development branch on GitHub.